Methadone Clinic Franklin, NH

 Webster Place

 Webster Place is a methadone clinic in Franklin, NH.
-It is located in Merrimack County at 27 Holy Cross Road, 03235 zip.
+It is situated in Merrimack County at 27 Holy Cross Road, 03235 zip.
 Webster Place provides full residential treatment and short-term residential treatment.
-Other than methadone treatment, Webster Place offers HIV and AIDS education, support and counseling, individual counseling and substance use education.
+Other than methadone treatment, Webster Place offers substance use education, individual counseling and hepatitis education, counseling and support.
 Webster Place provides medication-assisted services to men.

 New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp